sematic-ai/sematic/developer-docs/README.md

   from the Sematic version you changed in prior steps (chart version will be `1.X.Y`, Sematic version is `0.M.N`).

-1. Update `changelog.md` with the new version number and any missing change entries
+1. Update `changelog.md` with the new version number and any missing change entries.

 1. Make the release PR, containing the previous changes.
-After implementing comments and getting approval on the release PR, merge it and pull from the updated `main`.
-It is mandatory to include this version of main in the subsequent steps.
-If validation issues are discovered, they must be fixed in patch PRs, and the process restarted from this step.
+After implementing comments and getting approval on the release PR, merge it and pull from the updated `main`. **It is mandatory to include this version of main in the subsequent steps.
+If validation issues are discovered, they must be fixed in patch PRs, and the process restarted from this step.**

 1. Build the UI:
     ```bash